MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

     using FunSQL:
-        Agg, Append, As, Asc, Bind, CrossJoin, Define, Desc, Fun, From, Get, Group, Highlight, Iterate, Join, LeftJoin, Limit, Lit, Order, Partition, SQLNode, SQLTable, Select, Sort, Var, Where, With, WithExternal, ID, render
+        Agg, Append, As, Asc, Bind, CrossJoin, Define, Desc, Fun, From, Get, Group, Highlight, Iterate, Join, LeftJoin, Limit, Lit, Order, Over, Partition, SQLNode, SQLTable, Select, Sort, Var, Where, With, WithExternal, ID, render

 We start with specifying the database model.